Deepak42074/Physical-Verification-using-SKY130/README.md

 3. Open Artwork System Interchange Standard (OASIS) : It is supposed to form much smalle file than GDS.

 The GDSII format is preferred format for mask making.
 In magic the commands to generate mask data include a mixture of cif and calma.
 The Layer:purpose pairs distinguishes GDS from other formats.
 Instead of describing each layer with a name such as DIFF for diffusion, it describes them as a pair of numbers, seperated by a colon (ex.
 65:20).
 Here, one number denotes the layer (such as diffusion, metal1, poly), while the other number denotes the purpose (such as blockage, net, drawing, label, pin, ,etc.).
 Though, layer:purpose pairs may be inconsistent across foundries.

+### Extraction commands Styles and Options in Magic:

+The chip layout file formats do not contain much metadata mud that includes any concept of netlist that corresponds to layout.The layout tool must be able to independently generate  the circuit netlist equivalent by looking at mask geometry of the layout.
+This process is known as extraction.

+- Extraction in magic :
+ Layout -> Intermediate form -> Netlist

+ .mag file -> .ext file -> spice file

+There is one ext file per cell in the design.
+The enumerates all electriced nets in the layout, all the devices (transistors, capacitors, resistors) and all instances of cell, ext file. all connection from cell down to subrell, parasities cap. blw nets.

+Netlist -> Simulator -> Data plot

 ## Day 3 - Design Rule Checking